asaldelkhosh/Breast-Cancer/README.md

 This project uses the breast cancer dataset which is from [archive](https://goo.gl/U2Uwz2).<br>
 This project aims to classify two types of breast cancer (malignant, and benign).
-- find some information from the dataset
+- find some information from the dataset and visualization
 - map diagnosis values (m, b) to 1 and 0
 - drop unnecessary  features
 - pull out the target feature (diagnosis) from the dataframe